katpavan/katpavan.github.io/index.md

 Hey, I'm Pavan.
 I write checks so people can save animals and build businesses.
 Read more [here](/about/).

-# Charities I donate to
+# Nonprofits I donate to

 - [Heartwood Haven](https://heartwoodhaven.org/) - ([Rescued 60 Roosters](https://www.yelmonline.com/stories/roy-animal-sanctuary-takes-in-nearly-60-roosters-rescue-from-cockfighting,339873), [Rescued 10 Pigs](https://plantbasednews.org/culture/ethics/ten-pigs-rescued-animal-testing/)) Heartwood Haven fights against the disastrous effects of animal cruelty through rescue, education, and sanctuary to promote a more compassionate world for animals and humans.